 This leaves many women in the middle ground without a procedure to do them justice.

-A very low incision is then made at the hairline on much the same level as a cesarean scar (but about 5cm longer).
+A very low incision will be made at the hairline on much the same level as a cesarean scar (but about 5cm longer).
 The skin is tightened and the skin removed from a smile shaped flap.
 The resulting scar usually lies wholly within the bikini line and the belly button is not interfered with and so maintains a very natural look.

-A Mini Tuck was performed with Liposculpture contouring of the abdomen and a skin pull to tighten the skin.
+A mini tummy tuck was performed with liposculpture contouring of the abdomen and skin pull to tighten the skin.
 The waist, hips, buttocks, thighs and knees were also sculpted into slender curves with a Liposculpture.
-The edges of the Mini Abdominoplasty can be seen as they appear three months post surgery.
+The edges of the mini abdominoplasty can be seen as they appear three months post-surgery.

-Dr Rastogi emphasises that the Mini Tuck does not replace a traditional Abdominoplasty, and that it is not suitable for patients with significant skin excess or when the abdominal muscles need repair.
+Dr Rastogi emphasises that the mini tummy tuck does not replace a traditional abdominoplasty, and that it is not suitable for patients with significant skin excess or when the abdominal muscles need repair.

-He goes on to say, “The Mini Tuck has become very popular and provides a beautiful, safe, simple and very effective way of treating the ‘in between' patient."
+He goes on to say, “The mini tummy tuck has become very popular and provides a beautiful, safe, simple and very effective way of treating the ‘in-between' patient."